Aliases for CFTR Gene

 GeneCards Summary for CFTR Gene

 CFTR (Cystic Fibrosis Transmembrane Conductance Regulator (ATP-Binding Cassette Sub-Family C, Member 7)) is a Protein Coding gene.
-Diseases associated with CFTR include congenital bilateral absence of vas deferens and congenital absence of the vas deferens.
+Diseases associated with CFTR include cystic fibrosis and idiopathic bronchiectasis.
 Among its related pathways are NO-dependent CFTR activation (normal and CF) and Immune response CCR3 signaling in eosinophils.
 GO annotations related to this gene include enzyme binding and chloride channel activity.

 UniProtKB/Swiss-Prot for CFTR Gene